 Interventional radiology is a subspecialty of radiology.
 Interventional radiology uses imaging to help guide doctors when they are inserting catheters, wires, and other small instruments into your body.
 Doctors can use this technology to diagnose (a procedure called angiography) or to treat (a procedure called angioplasty) heart and blood vessel blockages, without actually having to perform surgery.
 Some other examples of interventional radiology procedures include stent placement, needle biopsies, and radiofrequency ablation (a treatment method for arrhythmia).

-Cardiovascular radiologists are an important part of the research teams at the Texas Heart Institute at St. Luke's Episcopal Hospital.
+Cardiovascular radiologists are an important part of the research teams at the Texas Heart Institute.
 For more details, see Summary of Research.